 We provide plenty of opportunities for drama, role-play and imaginative play across the curriculum.

 In addition to daily collective worship and assemblies, we follow the Catholic Primary Religious Education programme Come and See.
 Nine topics are covered per year, details of which you will receive in the class teacher’s letters.

-Along with the sounds book and the diaries, the main homework in Reception is shared reading.
+Along with the sounds book and online journals, the main homework in Reception is shared reading.
 We may occasionally send a practical Maths activity home or simple research (i.e. looking for patterns or shapes around the home, things that use electricity, objects beginning with ‘m’).
 Offer encouragement and help if needed, but allow your child to achieve as much as possible independently.

 WAYS TO HELP AT HOME

 Read books and tell stories.
 ‘Real’ books have more lasting value than scheme books.
 Bedtime stories also have critical impact, particularly on writing ability in later years.